inspirum/balikobot-php/docs/client.md

 Drop created packages from Balikobot with **dropPackage** or **dropPackages** method.

-These methods has no return value, only throws exception on error.
+These methods have no return value, only throws exception on error.

 ```php
 use Inspirum\Balikobot\Definitions\Shipper;